Skip to Content

 Check out the color-block wall we did in our old guest room!

-The problem is that it’s very hard to see paint cans stacked on a shelf.
+The problem is that it’s very hard to see paint cans stacked on a shelf and know which color you need to grab.

 DIY Garage Paint Storage - Charleston Crafted